-When I'm feeling creative, I can create up to 50 blog post topics at once.
+When I'm feeling creative, I can create up to tons of article topics at once.

 Once you're finished, make sure to put the specific blog post topics you want to write in your time blocking sequence on Google Calendar, as we mentioned earlier.